 The Capstone College of Nursing offers the following:

-- Master of Science in Nursing degree for Nurse Practitioners (Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner and a dual track Psychiatric Mental Health and Family Nurse Practitioner), Nurse Case Managers, Clinical Nurse Leaders and Nurse Administrators
+- Master's of Science in Nursing (MSN) degree for Nurse Practitioners (e.g. Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, and dual Psychiatric Mental Health and Family Nurse Practitioner), Nurse Case Managers, Clinical Nurse Leaders, and Nurse Administrators

 - Post-master’s certificate in Nursing Case Management

 - Post-graduate certificates with Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner specialties